adamroyle/wodify-shortcuts/README.md

-# (Unofficial) Wodify API

-## Motivation

-I wanted to use a voice command to find out what tomorrow's workout would be without having to touch my phone. eg. "Hey Siri, what's tomorrow's workout?"

-After discovering Apple supports triggering custom Shortcuts by voice on iPhone I was determined to make this happen.

-## Apple Shortcuts
+# Sign into CrossFit (Wodify) using Siri

-TODO: Add shortcuts
+TODO: add shortcuts and video

-## Privacy
+## Privacy Considerations

-**Your email and password is used to login to your Wodify account.**
+**Use these shortcuts at your own risk.** No responsibility will be taken if your Wodify account is compromised or account details exposed.

-However, I have taken steps to protect your personal information.
+However, we take these steps to protect your personal information.

-1. All data is encrypted by SSL while in transit.
+1. All data is encrypted using SSL while transmitted.
-2. No personal data or Wodify session tokens are stored or logged.
+2. No personal information or security tokens are stored or logged in our system.
-3. A truncated hash of your email is logged on each request.
-This allows me to track the number of unique users without exposing your email address.
+3. A truncated hash of your email is logged on each request (it looks something like `e42dc77f`).
+This allows tracking the number of unique users without saving your email address.

-# Technical details below (if you are so inclined)
+## API documentation

+For those who want to customise their shortcuts for a specific reason.

+---

 ### Get the workout for a specific date